nus-cs2103-AY2122S2/ip/docs/README.md

 ### Searching for tasks by name/date

-You can search for tasks that match a certain keyword or a date
+You can search for tasks that match a certain keyword or a date.

 ### Saving tasks